-In addition to the on-screen keyboard, Windows 10 also ships with a touch friendly keyboard called touch keyboard.
-Although the touch keyboard is mostly helpful for users running Windows 10 on a tablet like Surface Pro or a PC with touch support, users on traditional computers can also use the touch keyboard as on-screen keyboard.
+In addition to the on-screen keyboard, Windows 10 also ships with a touch-friendly keyboard called touch keyboard.
+Although the touch keyboard is mostly helpful for users running Windows 10 on a tablet-like Surface Pro or a PC with touch support, users on traditional computers can also use the touch keyboard as an on-screen keyboard.

 Enable standard full keyboard layout in touch keyboard